-The consolidated entity's obligation to assume residual value risk from the Commonwealth Bank of Australia under a Put/call option agreement; and

-The consolidated entity's obligations to St George Bank under a facility agreement for the financing of operating lease assets in inertia and inventory.
+- The consolidated entity's obligation to assume residual value risk from the Commonwealth Bank of Australia under a put/call option agreement; - The consolidated entity's obligations to St George Bank under a facility agreement for the financing of operating lease assets in inertia and inventory; and - The consolidated entity's obligations to St George Bank under a facility agreement for the provision of bank guarantees and letters of credit.

-Accordingly the security deposits are not available for use as part of the working capital of the business.
+Accordingly the secured deposits are not available for use as part of the working capital of the consolidated entity.

-NOTE 7.
-CURRENT ASSETS - FINANCE, TRADE AND OTHER RECEIVABLES
+NOTE 8.
+CURRENT ASSETS - TRADE AND OTHER RECEIVABLES